lisa-lumos/atomic-habits/01-chapter-1-to-5.md

 A habit is a behavior that has been repeated enough times to become automatic.

 As habits are created, the level of activity in the brain decreases.
-Your brain skips the process of trial and error and creates a mental rule: if this, then that.
+Your brain skips the process of trial and error, and creates a mental rule: if this, then that.

 Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.